_________ _____ ___ __ / ____/ | / ___// | / / / __/ / /| | \__ \/ /| | / / / /___/ ___ |___/ / ___ |/ /___ /_____/_/ |_/____/_/ |_/_____/

 This project leverages the convexity of the Cayley parameter space for atlasing and sampling molecular assembly configuration spaces.
 With respect to many performance measures the method is provably superior to the typical Monte Carlo approach.
 In particular it achieves comparable coverage of the assembly configuration space far more efficiently and permits flexible tradeoff between accuracy and efficiency.
 Hybridizing monte carlo with EASAL promises the best of both worlds.

 This project should be viewed primarily as mathematical software.
-For routine use by molecular scientists it would require significant improvement in its user friendliness.

 - Operating system:

 - g++ version 4.8 or higher

 - clang++ version 3.3 or higher

 - For the backend, all the required third party headers are included in the submission